 ekmel-de.ily for German note names;

-or if both exist, which language is selected in LilyPond: With
+or, if both exist, which language is selected with the

 Enharmonically equivalent Note names

 The one-quarter-tone and three-quarters-tones degrees have two distinct,

 enharmonically equivalent accidentals in some notation styles like

 arrow, rhm, and sims.